-4) The resources available to ADOT and overall cost to provide LEP assistance.
+4. The resources available to ADOT and overall cost to provide LEP assistance.

 ADOT makes every effort to make its programs, services and activities accessible to LEP individuals.
-ADOT displays Title VI Nondiscrimination Notices in both English and Spanish in conspicuous locations within its facilities, public rest areas, and at public meetings both in-person or virtual.
-Additionally, Title VI/ADA Complaint Procedures, and Title VI Informational brochures are distributed by program areas that come into contact with the public in both English and Spanish.
+ADOT displays ADOT's Nondiscrimination Notices to the Public in both English and Spanish in conspicuous locations within its facilities, public rest areas, and at public meetings both in-person or virtual.
+Additionally, Title VI/ADA Complaint Procedures, and Title VI informational brochures are distributed by program areas that come into contact with the public in both English and Spanish.
 Nondiscrimination language in both English and Spanish is also displayed on external notices/communications to the public to request language assistance.
 ADOT will continue to use available resources, both internal and external, to accommodate reasonable requests for translation and interpretation services free of cost, regardless of the language, when requested within reasonable notice.